 What technologies are currently used to advance research in your field?

-Sabine Hombach-Klonisch: This research will provide important information on the responses of the surrounding brain to heat treatment of brain tumors.
-The models we are using allow us to observe the consequences of heat treatment over time.
-If we better understand the molecular and cellular changes in brain and immune cells at different time points after treatment, we will be able to design more effective strategies to improve outcomes for brain tumor patients.
+Sabine Hombach-Klonisch: LITT is a thermal tissue ablation technology that is clinically applied for surgically inaccessible brain tumors.
+Our research using LITT mouse models will provide important information on the tissue and cell responses to heat treatment in the tumor and the surrounding brain tissue.
+A better understanding the molecular and cellular changes caused by LITT will enable us to use LITT more effectively to improve outcomes for brain tumor patients.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.